python/devguide/security/policy.rst

 :ref:`Python Security Response Team <psrt>` (PSRT) members balance this work against many other responsibilities.
 Please be thoughtful about the time and attention your report requires.
-Repeated failure to respect the security policy will result in future reports being rejected or banned from the ``python`` GitHub organization, regardless of technical merit.
+Repeated failure to respect the security policy will result in future reports being rejected, or the reporter being banned from the ``python`` GitHub organization, regardless of technical merit.

 What types of bugs are vulnerabilities?
 ---------------------------------------